Zeioth/compiler.nvim/README.md

 * **I know x language that has all of that and it is not supported by the compiler, can I send a PR?** Please, be my guest.

-## Languages support planned for the future
+## Language support planned for the future

 * java